jdyver/DCOS-Get-Pub-IP-INTERNAL/Readme.md

 DESCRIPTION:
 To start, this works the exact same as the original script.
 Get the Amazon Public IP Address for the public DCOS agent nodes.
 With the MLB/ELB flag it will ensure that you have the selected LB and let you know which agent has it deployed

+Latest Update: Got rid of the public node input argument.
+Prior Updates: Added Marathon-LB, Edge-LB (with any HAPROXY port)
 #
 Arguments: